 "astonied" This is an obsolete word for "astonished".
 "Astonied is a form of 'astony' from the verb 'astone; derived from the French 'estoner', meaning 'to stun'.
 To be astonied is to be astonished, astounded, amazed, surprised or startled.
-The base form 'astone' is very descriptive for it indicates that someone astonied would be like a stone (Laurence Vance, Archaic Words and the Authorized Version, page 23)."
+The base form 'astone' is very descriptive for it indicates that someone astonied would be like a stone."
 Wouldn't you be?
 In a fire of several thousand degrees that just killed several of your best soldiers, these three Hebrews are walking around in the fire totally unharmed.
 And who is that fourth man in the fire with them (see next verse)?
 Isaiah 43:2 is fulfilled here: "...when thou walkest through the fire thou shalt not be burned; neither shall the flame kindle upon thee."
 Hebrews 11:34 also refers to this, where they "quenched the violence of fire" through faith.